Blog

 Cardiac Palpitations

-Cardiac palpitations, which is one aspect of a condition called arrhythmia can be associated with increased levels of stress and anxiety where an individual feels that his/her heart is beating too fast or skipping beats.
-Besides the chest, this feeling of unrest can also be felt in the throat and neck as well.
+Cardiac palpitations, which are one aspect of a condition called arrhythmia, can be associated with increased levels of stress and anxiety, where an individual feels that his/her heart is beating too fast or skipping beats.
+Besides the chest, this feeling of unrest can also be felt in the throat and neck.

 Stiffness of Muscles

-Muscle stiffness and pain inculcated by rhabdomyolysis can also be prompted by the deficiency of potassium in the body.
+Muscle stiffness and pain caused by rhabdomyolysis can also be prompted by a deficiency of potassium in the body.
 Rhabdomyolysis is a condition where the muscles break down and rupture due to a lack of oxygen.
 This usually happens when the blood vessels contract more than usual due to low levels of potassium in the bloodstream.

 Digestive Complications